lloydbenson/good-broadcast/README.md

 - `interval` - The frequency to check the log file for changes.
 Defaults to `1000`.
 - `log` - (**required**) Path to the log file.
 - `newOnly` - Only send new log entries.
 Defaults to `false`.
-- `resume` - Maintain a hidden file to keep track of previous reads.
-If `resumePath` isn't specified, a ".lastindex" file will be created next to `log`.
+- `resumePath` - Maintain a file to keep track of previous reads and start from that index on restarts or failures.
-- `resumePath` - Path to keep track of the `resume` index.
-Implies `resume`.

 ### Killing Process
 Sending issuing `kill -SIGUSR2 PID`, where PID is the running broadcast script.
 You can get the PID with the following linux command `ps auxww | grep node`.